 In September 2012, the newly established Petroleum Commission significantly increased fees for oil and gas service providers.
-Industry representatives consider the fees to be too high.
-Depending on a company's annual revenues, registration fees and annual renewal fees for foreign companies range from \$70,000 to \$150,000 compared to fees for local companies of between \$5,000 and \$30,000.
+Depending on a company's annual revenues, registration fees and annual renewal fees imposed on foreign companies range from \$70,000 to \$150,000 compared to fees imposed on local companies of between \$5,000 and \$30,000.
 Prior to the establishment of the Petroleum Commission, the registration fee was \$2,000 and the annual license renewal fee was \$200.

 Foreign investment projects must be registered with the Ghana Investment Promotion Center.
-While the registration process is intended to be completed within no more than five business days, the process often takes significantly longer.
-Foreign investments are also subject to the following minimum capital requirements: \$10,000 for joint ventures with a Ghanaian partner; \$50,000 for enterprises wholly-owned by a non-Ghanaian; and \$300,000 for trading companies (firms that buy or sell finished goods) either wholly or partly owned by non-Ghanaians entities.
-Trading companies are also required to employ at least 10 Ghanaian nationals.
+While the registration process is designed to be completed within five business days, the process often takes significantly longer.
+Foreign investments are also subject to the following minimum capital requirements: \$200,000 for joint ventures with a Ghanaian partner; \$500,000 for enterprises wholly-owned by a non-Ghanaian; and \$1,000,000 for trading companies (firms that buy or sell imported goods or services) wholly owned by non-Ghanaian entities.
+Trading companies are also required to employ at least 20 skilled Ghanaian nationals.